Linguistic-Data-Consortium/webtrans24/docs/ecr_and_ecs.md

 #### `executionRoleArn` and `taskRoleArn`

-**These are the ARNs for the roles that I haven't written the docs for just yet. stay tuned.**
+__These are the ARNs for the roles that I haven't written the docs for just yet. stay tuned.__

 #### `image`

-The URI of the webtrans image to run.
-You can find this in the _Repositories_ section of the [ECR web console](https://console.aws.amazon.com/ecr/private-registry/repositories).
-Remember to include the image tag, e.g. `012345678901.dkr.ecr.us-east-2.amazonaws.com/webtrans/app:prod`.
+The URI of the webtrans image to run; this is the value of `${image_uri}` from the [Build and push image](#build-and-push-the-image) section.

 #### `environment`

 This section is a list of `name`/`value` pairs environment variables that will be set in the container; take care to only change the `value`s.

 * `ACTIVE_STORAGE_BUCKET` - the S3 bucket you're using for webtrans data
-* `COGNITO_POOL_ID` - the ID of the Cognito identity pool to use for WebTrans; see the detail page for the identity pool in the [](https://console.aws.amazon.com/cognito/v2/identity/identity-pools)
+* `COGNITO_POOL_ID` - the ID of the Cognito identity pool to use for WebTrans; see the detail page for the identity pool in the [Cognito web console](https://console.aws.amazon.com/cognito/v2/identity/identity-pools)
-* `COGNITO_PROVIDER_NAME` - this is the _Developer provider name_ we chose when [setting up Cognito](cognito.md)
+* `COGNITO_PROVIDER_NAME` - this is the developer provider name we chose when [setting up Cognito](cognito.md)
-* `DATABASE_HOST` - your database hostname; if using RDS, this is the value labeled _Endpoint_ on the _Connectivity & security_ tab of the detail page for your db instance in the [RDS web console](https://console.aws.amazon.com/rds/home#databases:).
+* `DATABASE_HOST` - your database host name; if using RDS, this is the value labeled _Endpoint_ on the _Connectivity & security_ tab of the detail page for your db instance in the [RDS web console](https://console.aws.amazon.com/rds/home#databases:).
-* `SMTP_HOST` - the address of the SMTP server
+* `SMTP_HOST` - the address of your SMTP server
 * `SMTP_PORT` - the port number to use on the SMTP server
 * `SMTP_USER` - the username WebTrans will use to send email
 * `POSTGRES_DB` - the name of the webtrans database